"Call of Duty: Black Ops 2 Zombies" - How to solo Buried

-In order to solo Buried later on, you will need to bank a bunch of points.
+In order to solo Buried, later on, you will need to bank a bunch of points.
 You can run through a few different times and keep depositing up to a maximum of 250,000 points!
-For a thorough description of the bank, check out this Hub.

 When you are in the bank, there are two different teller windows that you can use.
 The one furthest to the right that is bathed in light is the withdrawal window.
 At the other end is the deposit window, which is much darker.
 When you get close enough to either, you get the message to press X to deposit/withdraw.